 Physics 19: In the optical Doppler effect, the light of a source moving away from you is lengthen and becomes "reddened".

 Here, however, the color of the lights has nothing to do with the Doppler effect.
-The girl should re-take her physics class.
+The boy should re-take his physics class.